archesproject/arches-docs/docs/administering/security.rst

 * **Turn off DEBUG mode**.
 While testing and developing your Arches instance, it is very helpful to run Arches with the ``DEBUG = True`` setting.
 That setting provides important debugging information to diagnose and fix problems.
 However, the ``DEBUG = True`` setting should absolutely **NOT** be used in production, because the diagnostic information provided by debug mode can contain sensitive data, sometimes including access credentials.
 In production contexts, be sure to use the ``DEBUG = False`` setting.
 (See :ref:`Introduction to Production Deployment`)

+* **Rotate SECRET_KEY and keep it secret**.
+Arches projects are created with a sample ``SECRET_KEY`` in settings.py, but you should generate one of your own for your production settings file and keep it truly secret.

 * **Check Security Settings**.
 The Django component of Arches has a number of security settings that you should be aware of.
 While Arches may run in a production deployment with some of these settings omitted, you can improve your security posture by adjusting these settings.
 To review how your Arches instance is configured see :ref:`Check Security Settings`.